DavidBuchanan314/fusee-nano/README.md

 # fusee-nano
-A minimalist re-implementation of the Fusée Gelée exploit (http://memecpy.com), designed to run on embedded Linux devices.
+A minimalist re-implementation of the Fusée Gelée exploit, designed to run on embedded Linux devices.
 (Zero dependencies)

 ### Usage example:
 ```